ROTH Capital slashes price target on Corbus Pharmaceuticals Holdings Inc. [CRBP] – find out why.

 Corbus Pharmaceuticals Holdings, Inc. (NASDAQ: CRBP) (“Corbus” or the “Company”), a clinical-stage drug development company pioneering transformative medicines that target the endocannabinoid system, announced it will participate in the New York Academy of Sciences’ webinar on January 27, 2021 on the endocannabinoid system as a target for therapeutic agents.

-Corbus Pharmaceuticals Holdings Inc. represents 81.88 million in outstanding shares, while the company has a total market value of $185.14 million with the latest information.
-CRBP stock price has been found in the range of $1.94 to $2.06.

-If compared to the average trading volume of 6.82M shares, CRBP reached a trading volume of 7477403 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 7.29M shares, CRBP reached a trading volume of 28599569 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Corbus Pharmaceuticals Holdings Inc. [CRBP]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CRBP shares is $1.88 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CRBP stock is a recommendation set at 2.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.